riot/riot.github.io/compare.md

 # **Riot** vs **React** & **Polymer**

-And how Riot differs from it's closest cousins.
+And how Riot differs from its closest cousins.

 ## React